Basecamp-Mutual-Aid/bma_page/index.md

 - Donations and grants are initiated in person, never online.
 - Grants are securely processed through trusted payment service providers.
 These processors may require personally identifiable information as part of the transaction.
 This information is never shared with us.
 - Donations can be made using major credit and debit cards, Apple Pay, Link, Cash App Pay, or Amazon Pay.
 We do not accept Google Pay due to privacy concerns.
-- All payments are processed by a trusted and familiar payment service provider.
+- All transactions are processed by a trusted and familiar payment service provider.

 ---